thenorili/thenorili.github.io/content/writing/2023/tour.md

 for the space between the people present
 for the space held for one in particular
 for the space in my own heart that cries out for vibration

-i hold people very dearly
-and often when i stay around people hold me very dearly too,
-   the ones i care about,
-	though bitterness would have me believe otherwise and hide in my cellar forever
 ```